_edited.jpg)

 30 Second Intro

-CANADIAN forensic investigators, medical staff, lawyers and police are warmly invited to share insights into how sex and gender are documented in Canada.
-This survey asks technical questions about how sex and gender are documented at your workplace.
-Survey open from December 6, 2025 - January 31, 2026.
+CANADIAN forensic investigators, medical staff, lawyers and police were invited to share insights into how sex and gender are documented in Canada.
+This survey asked technical questions about how sex and gender are documented at your workplace.

 SFU Criminology, MA Student